DepthAwareObjectDetection/detr/ReadME.md

 We also experimented with various types of layers and attempted to incorporate depth processing in the forward pass of a custom layer.
 Despite trying many out-of-the-box approaches, the model failed to establish suitability for the given DeTR.

-In additon, we examined and modified the preprocessing functions for DeTR models to handle the additional offset argument.
+In addition, we examined and modified the preprocessing functions for DeTR models to handle the additional offset argument.
 However, this would necessitate further modifications to the Transformer component, which was beyond the scope of this research.

 Due to these implementation challenges and given the time constraints of this research assignment, we abandoned the implementation of this depth-adaptable CNN.

 #### Freezing the transformer
+To adapt the model to only train the backbone and keep the transformer frozen we adapted the method showcased by the original project to freeze parts of the model.
+This ensures only the changed backbone is trained, significantly reducing trainable parameters and allows easier validation of different models.
+Since the transformer is frozen, no gradients have to be calculated for this part of the model, further increasing performance and reducing time required to train.

 ## Results